 - Around this time I had been looking for a change.
 I’d applied for more senior roles in Aviva but didn’t get any.

-- So I started climbing something else, a personal goal, to reach the top of the presenting game… TV.
+- So I started climbing something else, a personal ladder or goal, to reach the top of the presenting game… to get TV, for real.

 I gave Emma a ring and she laid it out.

 Pick a niche

 Around this time I had started training Brazilian Jiu Jitsu at an MMA gym.
 I’d been a fan of Mixed Martial Arts since the late 1990’s.
 The only place you could find any MMA coverage was on the internet.
 Mainstream media frowned on it… and there’s the niche.

 I began to create content, writing articles and needed to get them out into the world.